Name: Snowdogs Support Life, Kirklees

 We're teaming up with event experts Wild in Art, who have been delivering world class public events across the globe for over ten years.

-For eight weeks in Autumn 2022, our towns and villages will become a haven for visitors, all flocking to see amazing Snowdogs designed and decorated by talented artists from across our region and beyond.
+For eight weeks this September and October, our towns and villages will become a haven for visitors, all flocking to see amazing Snowdogs, designed and decorated by talented artists from across our region and beyond.

 The Art Trail will celebrate our rich history and shared culture, encourage people to rediscover vibrant urban spaces and spend time outdoors, and show off the creativity that our towns and villages have to offer.